 Then finally I arrived after a long and wild taxi drive, already one month ago.
 The room is very spacious, single, with a private shower and toilet.
 At arrival everything was very clean and everything is cleaned thoroughly once a week.

-The food prepared by the hardworking Jittu and Chiboun is of course vegatarian (ahimsa, you know).
-Officially they do not provide vegan food, but I think that my vegan collegues didn’t have any problem to eat vegan.
+The food prepared by the hardworking Jittu and Chiboun is of course vegetarian (ahimsa, you know).
+Officially they do not provide vegan food, but I think that my vegan colleagues didn’t have any problem to eat vegan.
 Every day it was well prepared, not too spicy, enough and most important delicious !
 Simply said, it was restaurant quality, it matched easily the food I ate “out of home” (for your info I visited Dhatu and Greenleaf in Mysore)

 Also the personal care is high.
 Sick people got the help they needed and even help was given to organize the trips on the days off !